 Registration for the California Bar Exam

 You can register for the California Bar Exam online at the State Bar of California’s website.
-For those taking the July 2012 bar exam, registration for the exam opened on March 1st.
+For those taking the July 2015 bar exam, registration for the exam opens on March 2, 2015.

 The California Bar Exam